sensu-community/monitoring-checks/README.md

 2. All resource definitions must be written in YAML for consistency and comment support.

+3. Check resource names must be unique within the scope of this project.

+   _NOTE: at this time we do not wish to enforce strict naming conventions.
+We will resolve naming conflicts on a case-by-case basis, which means resource names will be subject to change._

 3. All Assets used must be registered and hosted on [Bonsai](https://bonsai.sensu.io).